 The minimum visibility for which the instrument can still track fringes reliably is about 5%.
 On the ATs, the science channel will reach saturation for the minimum DIT at $K-1^m$ in medium spectral resolution and at $K=-2^m$ for high spectral resolution.
 Observations in high spectral resolution and split polarisation up to $K=-4^m$ have been achieved and can be proposed in that set-up.
+GRAVITY on the UTs offers an absolute visibility precision of 0.5% and a phase precision of 1 deg.

-With the UTs (from P114), GRAVITY operates in conjunction with the GPAO or CIAO adaptive optics systems.
-GPAO (GRAVITY+ Adapative Optics) works at visible wavelength and has a limiting magnitude of $V/G = 12.5^m$.
-Alternatively, CIAO (Coudé Infrared Adaptive Optics) is an infrared adaptive optics system.
-Operational limits of GPAO and CIAO for on- and off-axis guiding as well as criteria to decide on which system to chose can be found in the VLTI user manual.
+With the UTs (from P114), GRAVITY operates in conjunction with the GPAO adaptive optics system.
+GPAO (GRAVITY+ Adapative Optics) incorporates both a visible and IR wavefront sensor.
+The IR wavefront sensor is the former CIAO (Coudé Infrared Adaptive Optics) system, which now exists under the GPAO architecture but largely remains unchanged.
+The visible wavefront sensor has a limiting magnitude of $V/G = 12.5^m$, while the IT wavefront sensor is $K = 10.0^m$.
+Operational limits of GPAO for on- and off-axis guiding as well as criteria to decide on which system to chose can be found in the VLTI user manual.